 We use Read Write Inc to teach our children phonics and spelling.
 The scheme is used throughout the school from EYFS to Year 2 and children are taught in small groups.
 Read Write Inc teaches our children to read accurately and fluently with good comprehension.
 Phonics books are closely matched to pupils increasing knowledge of phonics and 'tricky' words and, as children re-read stories, their fluency increases.
 These books are read at home, to improve fluency.
-There is also a KS1 phonics library, where children can choose books to read at their level.
+There is also a Key Stage 1 phonics library, where children can choose books to read at their level.

 We use the colour band system to organise our reading books in the main school library, with children taught to choose books within their band levels, while also understanding how to find a 'just right' book for them.
 The Stanford reading test is administered termly, to evaluate the reading level of the children.
 This information is used, to determine the children's reading age and the colour book band levels that this corresponds with.
-Throughout the term, children in KS2 use the online platform, Read Theory, which allows for constant monitoring of their reading levels.

 Reading and comprehension skills are taught through whole class guided reading and English lessons.

 In whole class guided reading sessions the teacher reads aloud, modelling fluency and intonation, 'thinking aloud' about the evidence in the text that supports the theme for the lesson.
 Whole class sets of books that are both engaging and stretch children's understanding are chosen to promote a wider range of literacy.
 Children read along with the teacher using different strategies to assess their engagement.